Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ## Functions

-A function is a unit of reusable code, which can be "called" many times, possibly with different input values.
+A function is a unit of reusable code, which can be invoked or "called" many times, possibly with different input values.
 They are a critical part of any language.
 Functions help structure and organize your code: self-contained processes and computations can be neatly isolated in a function.

 Functions are kind of named after mathematical functions: `f(x) = x * x`.
 In JavaScript this would become `function square(x) { return (x * x); }`